pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

         <displays MOF for CIM_ManagedElement>

-The pywbemcli :ref:`Connection export command` outputs the (bash/Windows) shell commands to set all needed environment variables:
+The pywbemcli :ref:`Connection export command` outputs the (bash/Windows) shell commands to set all of the environment variables:

 .. code-block:: text